Extract from Painting by B Aldous 2003. Courtesy of Angela Crocker

 I am delighted that Christine Fuller, a local artist, has provided wonderful illustrations for some of the stories.
 These illustrations certainly bring some of the village characters to life!

 I hope you will find my One-Place Study website interesting.
-This is very much work in progress.
 With new blogs being frequently added, do check back now and again to see what’s new.

-If you have any interesting stories, memories, photographs or postcards which you are willing to share, please do get in touch with me via the Contact Page.
+If you have any interesting stories, memories, photographs or postcards which you are willing to share, or comments, please do get in touch with me via the Contact Page.

 My One-Place Study is registered with the Society for One-Place Studies